frankhart2018/frankhart2018/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/frankhart2018/frankhart2018/master/images/personal-word-cloud.png" width="400"></p>

 Hi, I am Siddhartha, Software Engineer at Avalara interested in Neural Networks and Machine Learning, Reinforcement Learning, and Compiler Design.
 I love building tools which people can use in their development pipeline.
-Apart from my day job as a Software Developer I develop open source tools, some of the tools I am working on right now are:-
+Apart from my day job as a Software Developer I develop open source tools.

+The projects that I am currently working on are:-

 - simC <a href="https://github.com/cimplec/sim-c">simC Repo</a> licensed under GPL v3
 - Project DC (Private repo as of now :grimacing:, will soon be open sourced :wink:)
 - Pulse <a href="https://github.com/lang-pulse/Pulse">Pulse Repo</a> yet to be open sourced

+I also take part int ML research (:books: :books:) and have worked on several research projects based on Neural Networks and Machine Learning.

 Looking to collaborate (👯) and get in touch with people who are as enthusiastic about AI and Compilers like me.